G-Hong/G-Hong/README.md

 ## 🔥 Areas of Interest

+My research and career interests center on the intersection of AI intelligence and practical implementation through:

+### MLOps & System Architecture
+Building robust systems that enable AI to operate reliably at scale is critical for real-world applications.
+I'm fascinated by the infrastructure that allows models to function in production environments.

+### Reinforcement Learning
+I believe reinforcement learning represents the fundamental principles of intelligence through reward-based mechanisms.
+The way systems learn to maximize rewards mirrors core learning patterns across nature.

+### Operating Systems for AI
+How we organize computational resources fundamentally affects AI capability.
+Just as the human brain needs efficient "operating systems" to manage cognitive resources, AI systems need specialized architectures.

+### Robotics & Physical AI
-I'm passionate about the intersection of AI and practical systems.
-My research interests focus on developing intelligent systems that can interact with the physical world through reinforcement learning, robust hardware implementation, and efficient operations.
+Intelligent systems that can interact with the physical world represent the next frontier.
+The integration of perception, decision-making, and physical action creates uniquely challenging problems.

 ### Why These Areas?
-I believe reinforcement learning represents the fundamental principles of intelligence through reward-based mechanisms.
-Combined with robust hardware systems and operational excellence, these technologies can create adaptive, autonomous systems that solve real-world problems efficiently.
+These fields together represent the complete stack needed for truly intelligent autonomous systems.
+From the theoretical foundations of learning to practical implementation in physical systems, each component plays a critical role in advancing useful AI.

 ---